vaginal issues in menopause: q&a with an ob/gyn (part 2)

 I think this has, in the past, been very true.
 I believe as more women enter medicine and as more of the female doctors reach menopause, that this will change.
 This is not to say there aren’t male doctors who are good at this, I just think women have more empathy for the symptoms.
 I think medical education has started to focus more directly on women’s health, but we certainly have a long way to go.

-The best way to find a doctor who is going to be sensitive to this is to look at the NAMS website.
+The best way to find someone who is going to be sensitive to this is to talk to one of our doctors.
 Doctors can voluntarily take an exam through this organization which tests their knowledge of menopause medicine.
-Those who pass are certified as expert in this type of medicine.
+Those who pass are certified as experts in this type of medicine.

 Eleven: Is there a time when a woman no longer needs the care of an ob/gyn?
 When and why or why not?